changqiong/FasterThanFast/README.md

-# z2zncc
+# Faster than Fast

 This project aims to efficiently implement ORB-FAST feature detection on embedded GPUs ([paper](https://doi.org/10.48550/arXiv.2506.07164)).
-Part of the code reference the original [ORB-CUDA](https://github.com/chengwei920412/CUDA-ORB-local_feature) project, including the definition of the orb class, related utilities and CMake files, while our feature-point detection component demonstrates significantly improved acceleration.
+Part of the code reference the [ORB-CUDA](https://github.com/chengwei920412/CUDA-ORB-local_feature) project, including the definition of the orb class, related utilities and CMake files, while our feature-point detection component demonstrates significantly improved acceleration.

 > Actual performance may vary depending on CUDA architecture and memory bandwidth.
 ---